With the growing brand and national notoriety that VCU has gained in recent years, Scott Day’s role has become even more critical.

 While at York, Day was a standout pitcher on the baseball diamond and served as team captain during his junior and senior seasons.
 He helped lead the Spartans to two NCAA Regional appearances, including a regional final in 2002.

-Day and his wife, Amanda, reside in Richmond with their son, Connor.
+Day and his wife, Amanda, reside in Richmond with their sons, Connor and Maddox.